CSCI-40500-77100-Spring-2021/project-4/README.md

 **How service is called:**

 Service is called Asynchronously from the web app as the entire authentication of a user is contingent, on them successfully receiving the OTP to proceed with two factor authentication.

+## Security / Privacy
+A Terms and Conditions document has been added to our site.
+This document was generated with [Termly](https://termly.io/).